BradleyA/git-TEST-commit-automation/hooks/README.md

 **Funciotnal Verification (FVT)** is defined as the process of verifying that the design meets its specification from a functional perspective. ...
 Functional verification establishes that the design under test (DUT) implements the functionality of the specification correctly.

 **Static Analysis (SA)** is the examination of code prior to the program’s execution SA is code analysis, syntax, permission, code inspection, code review, etc.

+**hooks directory**  The hooks directory was created because I wanted to modify the GitHub hooks and track changes per repository.
+Include hooks/ in repostory because .git/hooks is not pushed and hooks change and these changes need to be tracked in a Git repository. (need to retest)

 Place the expected results from the test case into a file with the same test case name but add '.expected' ('dot'expected).
 Pipe the output from the test case into a file with the same name but add '.test-case-output'.